 The good news is when one spouse has been incarcerated before getting married, the couple is not any more likely to split up.

 It is important to note that crime affects not only the primary victim(s) but extends to the innocent family of the inmate, too.
 Judee Reeves, the wife of a prison inmate was interviewed in the book, "Inmates and Their Wives: Incarceration and Family Life," and she told book researchers about her feelings on the reach of crime:

 "Families of inmates have been called the "hidden victims of crime."
 When a crime is committed, there are victims other than the primary victim(s).
 These secondary victims include the families of the primary victim and another often overlooked group of victims—family members of the person who has committed the crime.
 The families of inmates are often overlooked in research and in designing social programs, yet many suffer devastating consequences as a result of a loved one's incarceration."

 Some prisons host seminars for married prisoners and their spouses.
 Most programs are one or two-day seminars that focus on relationship enhancement, communication skills, dealing with conflict, and self-awareness.

 Spouses who are left at home suffer from feelings of being an outcast, guilt, shame, loneliness, financial hardship, and sexual frustration.
 Phoning can be expensive.
 There is even stress from the visiting room procedures that many prisons impose on families.

 The sense of being demoralized begins even before a loved one is sent off to prison.
-Approximately 50 percent of marriages dealing with a possible prison term end in separation or divorce prior to a spouse starting his or her sentence.
+Approximately 50 percent of marriages dealing with a possible prison term end in separation or divorce before a spouse starting his or her sentence.